DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 ## 7 Wiring Requirements

 Refer to **Figure 6** and **Appendix F** for alternate solutions for connecting sensorCAM to an i2c bus for remote control.
 For initial testing from a PC, the basic ESP32-CAM-MB or Wrover-CAM (**CH340** based USB interface) could be sufficient via.
 USB.
-With i2c, take care to use level shifting (PCA9515A or endpoints) if using a 5V Mega CS.
+With i2c, take care to use level shifting (PCA9515A or Endpoints) if using a 5V Mega CS.

 The recommended hardware interface to a CS is currently the **Sparkfun Endpoint** system (**Figure 6.** & **APPENDIX&nbsp;F**) which permits the i2c bus to be run over long standard Cat5 twisted pair cable.
 It can also carry the required raw power supply.
 The Sparkfun Endpoints are used **in pairs** and can cater for voltage shifting between 5V Command Stations  (e.g. Mega) and 3.3V sensorCAM as required.
 For the very simplest off-the-shelf arrangement, an ESP32-WROVER-DEV CAM with a cheap ESP32 breakout board (including regulator) can be linked to an Endpoint with 4 Dupont wires for a working CAM system on the end of a cat5 cable of considerable length as indicated in **Figure 6** & **APPENDIX&nbsp;F**, needing only a remote, preferably electrically isolated(floating), 7-10Vdc 0.5A power supply and a matching endpoint on a Command Station.
 For a cheaper solution, use the PCA9515A with dupont jumpers for a limited (2m?) reach with either esp32-CAM or Wrover-CAM powered via USB.
 **Note:** The Sparkfun Endpoint may also need a jumper cut or joined for i2c bus voltage level matching to the Command Station.